kubedb/docs/docs/operatormanual/recommendation/rotate-auth-recommendation.md

 # Authentication Rotate Recommendation

-Rotating authentication secrets in database management is vital to mitigate security risks, such as credential leakage or unauthorized access, and to comply with regulatory requirements.
-Regular rotation limits the exposure of compromised credentials, reduces the risk of insider threats, and enforces updated security policies like stronger passwords or algorithms.
-It also ensures operational resilience by testing the rotation process and revoking stale or unused credentials.
-KubeDB provides `RotateAuth` which reduces manual errors, and strengthens database security with minimal effort.
-KubeDB Ops-manager generates Recommendation for rotating authentication secrets via this OpsRequest.

-> Note: We provide support for `Recommendation` across most database systems.
-Below is an example demonstrating how recommendations are applied for the [MongoDB](/docs/guides/mongodb) database.

-`Recommendation` is a Kubernetes `Custom Resource Definitions` (CRD).
-It provides a declarative recommendation for KubeDB managed databases  in a Kubernetes native way.
-The recommendation will only be created if `.spec.authSecret.rotateAfter` is set.
-KubeDB generates MongoDB Rotate Auth recommendation regarding two particular cases.
+Database credentials are a high-value target.
+Leaving them static — sometimes for years — magnifies the blast radius of any leak: backup tarballs, log lines, abandoned dev pods, or a compromised CI runner can all expose them.
+Regular rotation limits how long a stolen credential is useful, satisfies compliance audits, exercises the rotation code path itself (so it actually works when you need it), and revokes access for stale humans and services.

+KubeDB ships the `RotateAuth` OpsRequest for this — and the Ops-manager generates a `Recommendation` to drive it automatically.
+Rotation is opt-in: it is only generated when the database CR sets `spec.authSecret.rotateAfter`.

+KubeDB raises an auth-rotation recommendation when:

-1. AuthSecret lifespan is more than one month and, less than one month remaining till expiry
+1. AuthSecret lifespan is **more than one month** and **less than one month** of life remains, or
-2. AuthSecret lifespan is less than one month and, less than one third of lifespan remaining till expiry
+2. AuthSecret lifespan is **less than one month** and **less than one third** of life remains.

-Let's go through a demo to see `RotateAuth` recommendations being generated.
+> **Note:** Recommendations work across most KubeDB-managed databases.
+The walkthrough below uses [MongoDB](/docs/guides/mongodb).

+## Before you begin

+- KubeDB and the **Supervisor** are installed (`--set supervisor.enabled=true`).
+- `kubectl` is configured against the cluster.
+- The target database CR must set `spec.authSecret.rotateAfter`.
+Without it, no rotation Recommendation is generated.

+## Deploy MongoDB with rotation enabled

+For the demo we use an aggressive `rotateAfter: 1h`.
+In production, pick something realistic like `2160h` (90 days).

 ```yaml
 apiVersion: kubedb.com/v1
 kind: MongoDB